gagabon501/cs103-2/README.md

 # cs103-2

-CS103 Assessment-2 Project - Vehicle Insurance System
+CS103 Assessment-2 Project - Vehicle Insurance System.
 This is a console-based app created in C++ for a school project as part of the requirement in CS103 - Integrated Studio-1

 ## Introduction
 This report discusses the development of a console-based software application using the C++ programming language.
 The software application will manage the business requirements of a vehicle insurance company.